 Restricted but Possible

-- Australia (prescription required for nicotine)
+- Australia (you need a prescription for nicotine)

-- Japan (nicotine liquid restricted)
+- Japan (nicotine liquid is restricted)

 - Many countries with sales restrictions